tomorrowflow/context-portal/conport_mcp_deep_dive.md

 Pydantic models defined in `src/context_portal_mcp/db/models.py` mirror these table structures and are used for data validation and serialization/deserialization within the server.
 ## 3. MCP Tool Reference

 The ConPort server exposes the following MCP tools.
+These tools allow AI agents to interact with and build upon the **project knowledge graph**, and to retrieve specific information crucial for **Retrieval Augmented Generation (RAG)**.
 All tools require a `workspace_id` argument, which is an identifier for the workspace (e.g., absolute path) to ensure data operations are performed in the correct context.

 ### 3.1 Product Context Tools